Black-lored Waxbill

 Research Priorities

-Survey the grasslands and banks of the Lualaba River and Lake Upemba to see if any populations of Black-Lored Waxbills are still in those areas and if these areas have been negatively impacted by habitat loss.
+Survey the grasslands and banks of the Lualaba River and Lake Upemba to see if any populations of Black-lored Waxbills are still in those areas and if these areas have been negatively impacted by habitat loss.

 Taxonomy